CHAPTER B:

 Stand-By Partnership Programme (SBPP)

-OCHA can deploy experts to support the RC through surge capacity rosters or standby partnership arrangements, but only if the deployment is humanitarian focused and placed under OCHA supervision.
-SBPP deployments usually range from three to six months and commonly include expertise in humanitarian coordination, information management, access negotiations and civil-military coordination.
+OCHA can deploy experts to support the field leadership through surge capacity rosters or standby partnership arrangements, but only if the deployment is humanitarian focused and placed under OCHA supervision.
+SBPP deployments usually range from three to six months and commonly include expertise in humanitarian coordination, IM, access negotiations and civil-military coordination.
 SBPP also deploys expertise in community engagement, cash coordination, public communication, managing environmental emergencies, logistics, needs assessments and protection.
-RCs signal to OCHA (through their regional office) the support required (at no cost).
+HCs signal to OCHA (through its regional office, HAT or HQ) the support required (at no cost).

-In the event of industrial accidents, fires, chemical spills and other types of environmental emergencies, the RC (and/or the State) may request assistance from OCHA.
-In partnership with UNEP, it can provide technical expertise and advice and, in specific circumstances, mobile equipment for on-site sampling and analysis.
+In the event of industrial accidents, fires, chemical spills and other types of environmental emergencies, the HC (and/or the State) may request assistance from the JEU, which can provide technical expertise and advice and, in specific circumstances, mobile equipment for on-site sampling and analysis.
 Experts can be deployed within 24 to 48 hours (at no cost).

 Inter-agency Protection and Gender Standby Capacity Projects (ProCap/GenCap)

-ProCap deploys senior protection advisers for up to three years to strengthen inter-agency protection capacity and leadership.
-Areas of work include the development and implementation of comprehensive protection strategies and associated accountability systems (e.g. in situations of internal displacement).
-Senior protection advisers also promote synergies with development and peace actors, especially in protracted displacement contexts.
+Together, ProCap and GenCap play a vital role in promoting inclusivity, equality and safety in humanitarian operations worldwide.
+ProCap deploys senior protection advisers for up to three years to support leadership and strengthen inter-agency protection capacity to operationalize the centrality of protection.
+Areas of work include the provision of strategic and technical advice, capacity-strengthening initiatives, and advocacy support that places protection at the centre of humanitarian action.
+Senior protection advisers also promote synergies with development and peace actors, especially in protracted displacement contexts, and adopt localized approaches.

-GenCap deploys senior gender advisers for up to three years to strengthen inter-agency capacity and leadership for delivering on commitments to gender equality and women’s empowerment in humanitarian action.
-Areas of work include assisting in developing strategic documents, ensuring improved gender analysis for enhanced gender equality programming, and activities to strengthen the skills and accountabilities that place gender at the centre of humanitarian operations.
+GenCap deploys senior gender advisers for up to three years to strengthen inter-agency leadership and capacity for delivering on commitments to GEEWG in humanitarian action.
+Areas of work include assisting in developing strategic guidance, providing technical assistance, ensuring improved gender analysis and capacities for enhanced gender equality programming, and activities to strengthen the skills and accountabilities that place GEEWG at the centre of humanitarian operations.

 ProCap and GenCap engage in a diverse set of crises: sudden-onset emergencies, protracted situations and transitional contexts.
-Support from ProCap and GenCap can be requested directly from the project (procapgencap@un.org).
-All costs are charged to the projects, with the exception of expenses for office space and internal travel while on mission.
+HCs can request ProCap and GenCap support directly from the project (procapgencap@un.org).
+All costs are charged to the projects, apart from the expenses for office space and internal travel while on mission.

 Myrta Kaulard – ProCap/GenCap